Being Married and Filing Taxes

 Currently Married, Divorced or Legally Separated

 The separation is based on a calculation and takes the amounts of income from each spouse into thought.
-You will only become responsible for your portion of the tax debt, along with any added penalties and interest.
+You will only become responsible for your portion of the tax liability, along with any added penalties and interest.
 Each case is considered on an individual level and based on supported information.